0hStormy/0hStormy.github.io/assets/markdown/howtolinux.md

 2. Open Steam
 3. Wait for steam to update
 4. Login
-5. Go to `Settings > Steam Play > Enable Steam Play for all titles`
+5. Go to `Settings > Steam Play > Enable Steam Play for all other titles`
 6. Restart Steam
 7. Enjoy!